nbe95/arduino-timer/README.md

 run.

-Since this timer module automatically handles timestamp subtraction/overflow, I find it very useful and often use it in my privsate projects when it comes down to timing several tasks on microcontrollers etc.
+Since this timer module automatically handles timestamp subtraction/overflow, I find it very useful and often use it in my private projects when it comes down to timing several tasks on microcontrollers etc.

 ## Features

-- `set/GetDuration`
+- `set/getDuration`
 - `start`
 - `restart`
 - `reset`